Quick Links

 RRSP AdvisorRRSP stands for Registered Retirement Savings Plan.
 An RRSP is a tax-deferred savings plan that is "registered" with the federal government.
 Income earned within the plan is not taxed until withdrawn at retirement or earlier.
 Also, contributions to your RRSP can be deducted (up to your RRSP contribution limit) on your tax return.

 An RRSP allows you to defer paying taxes on retirement savings during your prime income earning years.
-Upon retirement, you draw on your RRSP when you are presumably in a lower tax bracket.
+Upon retirement, you draw on your RRSP when you are presumably in a lower tax bracket - by saving your RRSP so you choose the Retirement Home of your choice.

 RRSP Benefits: Why invest in an RRSP?